-Even before the founding of Quisitive, Quisitive's CEO, Michael Reinhart, and the Quisitive extended leadership and management teams had over 25 years of experience in the Microsoft ecosystem.
-Quisitive's core foundation is the combination of the deep Microsoft technical expertise and ongoing relationship building with Microsoft as a core partner to build strong joint sales and marketing motions that enable significant lead generation.
-The Corporation's brand identity together with its senior executive relationships is considered a key pillar to the consolidation and scale partnership development.
+Even before the founding of Quisitive, Quisitive's CEO, Michael Reinhart, and the Quisitive extended leadership and management teams had over 40 years of experience in the Microsoft ecosystem.
+Quisitive's core foundation is the combination of deep Microsoft technical expertise and ongoing relationship with Microsoft as a core partner to build strong joint sales and marketing motions that enable significant lead generation.
+The Corporation's brand identity as a premier Microsoft partner together with its senior executive relationships in the Microsoft ecosystem are considered key pillars to the Corporation's value proposition.

-To date, Quisitive has acquired four Cloud Solutions businesses in North America.
-This has allowed the Corporation to grow sales capabilities, expand geographic presence, incorporate nearshore and offshore development centers, and facilitate expansion of its product and services.
-These acquired businesses provide the Corporation with a complementary suite of products and services capabilities and the ability to cross-sell and connect its global customer base with a broad set cloud services and solutions.
+To date, Quisitive has acquired four Cloud Solutions businesses with geographic reach across North America, India, Pakistan, and the United Kingdom.
+This has allowed the Corporation to grow sales capabilities, expand geographic presence, incorporate nearshore and offshore development centers, and facilitate expansion of its products and services.
+These acquired businesses provide the Corporation with scale delivery operations and a complementary suite of products and services capabilities.
+The outcome is the ability to cross-sell and connect its global customer base with a broad set cloud services and solutions.